Bydgoszcz Architects (1850–1970s): Karl Bergner

 Karl Bergner was born on March 9, 1864.
-He has been active in Bromberg as an architect from the 1880s to the First Worl War.
+He has been active in Bromberg as an architect from the 1880s to the First World War.
 He was one of the most prolific architects of his time in the city.
 His designs usually included Eclecticism style with Neo-Renaissance and Neo-baroque decoration stuccoes.

 He ran a company and a technical work office.
 He also held the position of Municipal Construction Assistant.
 Having first settled in 1888 at 7 Poznański Square, he set up a design studio there in 1892.
 He then regularly moved to the houses he designed: Hetmańska Street (1895), Gdańska Street (1896), Śniadecki Street (1897).
 Like other architects in the city at the eve of the 20th century, Karl Bergner dealt with the design and construction of tenement houses sold at Cieszkowskiego Street.

 From October 7, 1899, he became a member of the Janus Masonic lodge in Bydgoszcz.